dapr/blog/daprblog/content/posts/2020/2020-10-30-raspi-k3s/index.md

 # Note: environment variable KUBECONFIG is probably not setup in a new terminal window.
 ```

 Back on your first terminal window, follow [these instructions](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes) to deploy an app using Dapr on Kubernetes.
-Don't forget to check back on the Dapr Dashboard on your browser's window.
+Don't forget to check back on the Dapr dashboard on your browser's window.

-## Step 5: Clean Up
+## Step 5: Cleanup

 In case you don't want to keep this setup in your cluster (or want to redo it), uninstall K3s with the following Ansible Playbook: